alaprais/alaprais/README.md

 🥇 Top fan of 📚 libgen 📚

 These are some textbooks that I've liked.
-For learning new topics and self-studying I find that a slightly informal tone with a bit of rambling works best for me.
+For learning new topics and self-studying I find that a slightly informal tone with a bit of rambling and several exercises works best for me.
 On the other hand, references here will usually be bricks.
 | Book shelf | Authors | Comments   |
 |---------:|-----| --------|
 | Understanding Regression Analysis: A Conditional Distribution Approach| Arias and Westfall| Just so clear and simple. |